Miladbaf/CS412_Term_Project/README.md

 # CS412_Term_Project
-This is the codes and scripts for my Machine Learning course for Fall 2023 semester at Sabanci University.
+This is the code and scripts for our Machine Learning course project for the Fall 2023 semester at Sabanci University.